 The Yellow Star by Carmen Agra Deedy

 This is one of the best children’s books about WWII!
-It clearly demonstrates how people in the city of Denmark helped save most of their Jewish people.
+It demonstrates how people in the city of Denmark helped save most of their Jewish people.
 Make sure to read the author’s note at the end of the book and show students a map of Denmark and Sweden!

 Number the Stars by Lois Lowry